dghart/debian-salsa-codelite-clone-CL16/README.md

 You should have wxWidgets 3.0 or later built on your machine.
 If you don't know how to build (or you're just lazy...) you can [download wxWidgets from CodeLite's repository][6].

-On Ubuntu / Debian you can install all of the above (except for wxWidgets 3.0) by typing:
+On Ubuntu / Debian you can install all of the above by typing:

-    sudo apt-get install libgtk2.0-dev pkg-config build-essential git cmake libssh-dev libwxbase3.0-dev libsqlite3-dev libwxsqlite3-3.0-dev
+    sudo apt-get install libgtk-3-dev pkg-config build-essential git cmake libssh-dev libwxgtk3.0-gtk3-dev libsqlite3-dev

 Git clone the sources: